presto1241/YouTubeMusic-Discord-Rich-Presence/README.md

 <img src="https://raw.githubusercontent.com/presto1241/YouTubeMusic-Discord-Rich-Presence/master/ReadMeAssets/RichPresenceExamplePaused.png" alt="alt text" width="300"/>

 ![alt text](https://raw.githubusercontent.com/presto1241/YouTubeMusic-Discord-Rich-Presence/master/ReadMeAssets/TerminalExample.png)
+Lol just realized the screenshot has a bug...
+All my fellas is made by frizk not the other person.
+I'll fix that if I come across it again...

 ### Step 1:
 Download the Repo & install the dependencies (express & discord-rich-presence) with npm